mcolledge91/good-old-fashioned-throw-down/missions/missions.md

 **Updated**: If either gang has no fighters left on the battlefield at the end of any round, the battle ends immediately.

+In addition, at the end of round 7 if the battle would not end in a draw, the battle ends immediately.
+If the battle would end in a draw, play one more round and the battle ends at the end of round 8.

 ### Victory

 **Classic**: The attacker wins if, at the end of the battle, more defenders were taken Out of Action than escaped – defenders that fled the battlefield do not count.
 Otherwise, the defender wins.